ingenuity-build/security-reports/icq_bug_remediation_report.md

 **Remediation Impact on Quicksilver Chain:**

-1. Chain halt for 1 hours and 15 minutes
+1. Chain halt for 1 hours and 15 minutes.

 ### **ICQ on Quicksilver**